oslabs-beta/SurfQL/README.md

 ## Instructions

-Step 1.
-Go to VS Code marketplace and download SurfQL.
+1. Go to VS Code marketplace and download SurfQL.
-Step 2.
-Once installed, the first time you open your project, follow the pop-up message to create a surfql.config.json file.
+2. Once installed, the first time you open your project, follow the pop-up message to create a surfql.config.json file.
-Step 3.
-Click the Q logo that appears on your side bar, and click on the View Schemas Button to initiate the visualizer.
+3. Click the Q logo that appears on your side bar, and click on the View Schemas Button to initiate the visualizer.
 It will open a webView panel with your visualization of the schema hierarchy.
 If you don't have a config file, you can also mannually select your schema file following the pop-up file selector manually.
 (Currently SurfQL supports parsing schema files written with Apollo Server library.
 Support for more libraries is under development.)
-Step 4.
-Beyond visualization: Back to your project, once you begin building up your query in your project file, SurfQL will begin parsing your query and suggesting the available fields to complete your query.
+4. Beyond visualization: Back to your project, once you begin building up your query in your project file, SurfQL will begin parsing your query and suggesting the available fields to complete your query.

 ## Built With